 Think website here.
 Optimise for the search engines and have a call to action and capture names and contact details.
 This is a foundation every recruitment company needs in todays environment.
 Billions, and growing, searches online means more clients.

 Pick up the phone and talk to people.
-Less people do this now ( I know that might surprise you- I think the ‘don’t bother cold calling’ idea was a rumor started by someone who wanted to sell people courses on how they could be a millionaire without doing any work !) which means there is an opportunity.
+Fewer people do this now ( I know that might surprise you- I think the ‘don’t bother cold calling’ idea was a rumor started by someone who wanted to sell people courses on how they could be a millionaire without doing any work !) which means there is an opportunity.

 Do it consistently.
 What is the worst that can happen?… Someone says no!